aufbau-io/R3F-components/README.md

 ## Notes for Development

 - If you wish to add more country points or adjust existing ones, modify the `COUNTRIES` enum in `index.jsx`.
-- Styles related to the globe should be placed within the `Globe` directory to maintain modularity.
-- When adding new components or data files, ensure they are appropriately imported and exported for ease of use in other parts of the application.
+The long/lat for each country could also be stored in the main app logic.